Jeffrey Cheung: Curating

 In August 2024, Cheung and Gabriel Ramirez curated a show titled Unity Through Skateboarding at the San Francisco Museum of Modern Art.

 Skateboarding

 Unity Skateboarding

 Unity Skateboarding started as a monthly meet-up in 2012 after Cheung met Gabriel Ramirez and they decided to begin the initiative.
 The Unity collective, officially known as Unity Press & Skateboarding, produces zines, boards, art, and parties The Unity collective hosts Unity Fest.

 In 2024, Unity released a video with Adidas titled, Fill the Hole in Yr Heart, starring Cheung, Maité Steenhoudt, Shag, Vitória Mendonça, Marbie, Shy’kiel, and others.

 There Skateboards

 Established in 2017, Cheung runs There Skateboards, a collective and brand dedicated to supporting queer and trans skateboarders of color (QTPOC).
 There Skateboards is based out of Deluxe Distribution.

 In 2024, There Skateboards released a Nike SB dunk.

 Personal life

-Cheung is openly gay and engaged to Gabriel Ramirez.
+Cheung is openly gay and married to Gabriel Ramirez.
 Cheung is of Chinese-American descent.